VowpalWabbit/coba/README.md

  ## Workflow

- Coba is architected around a simple workflow: Learners -> Environments -> Experiments -> Results -> Analysis.
+ Coba is architected around a simple workflow: (Learners, Environments) -> Experiments -> Results -> Analysis.

  Environments represent unique CB problems that need to be solved.
-Learners are the CB algorithms that we can use to learn policies.
+Learners are the CB algorithms that we can use to solve these problems.
 Experiments are combinations of Environments and Learners that we want to evaluate.
 And Results are the outcome of an Experiment, containing all the data from the Experiment.

  ## Learners